-You can run a query similar to the following to help you see which transactions are waiting and which transactions are blocking the waiting transactions.
-For more information, see the MySQL Documentation for Using InnoDB Transaction and Locking Information.
+You can run a query similar to the following to see the transactions that are waiting, and the transactions that are blocking the waiting transactions.
+For more information, see Using InnoDB transaction and locking information on the MySQL website.

 SELECT r.trx_id waiting_trx_id, r.trx_mysql_thread_id waiting_thread, r.trx_query waiting_query, b.trx_id blocking_trx_id, b.trx_mysql_thread_id blocking_thread, b.trx_query blocking_query FROM information_schema.innodb_lock_waits w INNER JOIN information_schema.innodb_trx b ON b.trx_id = w.blocking_trx_id INNER JOIN information_schema.innodb_trx r ON r.trx_id = w.requesting_trx_id;

 The SHOW ENGINE INNODB STATUS query provides information from the standard InnoDB monitor about the state of the InnoDB storage engine.
-For more information, see the MySQL Documentation for SHOW ENGINE Syntax.
+For more information, see SHOW ENGINE statement on the MySQL website.